Session Type(s): Panel

 Catherine Algeri, Vice President and Chief Strategy Officer, heads up political email and advertising at Chapman Cubine + Hussey.
 Prior to joining the CCAH team, Catherine headed up all of digital for the Democratic Senatorial Campaign Committee in the 2018 and 2016 cycles and was the first Latinx to head digital for a major Democratic Party committee.
 Under her leadership the DSCC saw substantial cycle-over-cycle revenue growth and a dramatic increase in digital advertising performance.
 Catherine previously served as Digital Director on Senate campaigns for Senator Richard Blumenthal, Senator Sheldon Whitehouse, and Michelle Nunn.
 Her work and digital expertise has been profiled in the New York Times, Politico, and Roll Call.

-From 2013-2014, she was a senior director at Bully Pulpit interactive, the largest digital marketing firm of the Democratic Party.
-Most notably, Lauren led BPI’s work on Marty Walsh’s underdog mayoral campaign in Boston, serving as the campaign’s digital director for the preliminary and general elections.
+From 2013-2014, she was a senior director at the digital marketing firm Bully Pulpit Interactive.
+Most notably, Lauren led BPI’s work on Marty Walsh’s underdog mayoral campaign in Boston and served as the campaign’s digital director.

-Prior to joining the Warren campaign, Lauren spent more than six years at Blue State Digital, the technology and consulting firm best known for its work on BarackObama.com.
-As director of online communications, she built and managed a team of talented writers, social media experts, and content strategists in Washington, New York and London that ran programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.
+Prior to joining the Warren campaign, Lauren was one of the first employees at Blue State Digital.
+As director of online communications, she developed online advocacy, fundraising, and social media programs for more than 100 political campaigns, advocacy groups, and nonprofit organizations.

 Eric is Digital Director for Donna Edwards’ Senate campaign in Maryland.